 Through "On The Road" Chats, historians share their research and knowledge of local historical events and interests.
-The \$50 fee for each "On the Road" Chat is payable to CWH and supports the mission of Centerville-Washington History to connect the community to its heritage by collecting, preserving and promoting the history of our local area.
-To schedule a speaker, please contact Centerville-Washington History 937-291-2223 or email melissacwh@sbcglobal.net Meet the Centerville-Washington History Speakers Don Aukerman is a lifelong resident of Montgomery County, Ohio.
-A retired CPA, Don explores local and state historical research and preservation.
-He has served on the boards of Centerville-Washington History, Dayton Antique Study Club, Centerville Landmark Foundation, and The Ohio Historical Decorative Arts Society.
-He resides in a stone house in Centerville with his wife, Edythe.
-Steve Feverston is a long time resident of Centerville and enjoys studying local history.
-He worked for the City of Centerville as City Planner from 1996-2014.
-He is currently a pastor at Ohmer Park UMC.
-Steve served as president of Centerville-Washington History from 2015 - 2019.
-Ed Ross is a retired businessman and is the current president of Centerville-Washington History.
+The \$50 requested donation for each "On the Road" Chat is payable to CWH and supports the mission of Centerville-Washington History to connect the community to its heritage by collecting, preserving, and promoting the history of our local area.
+Chats presented outside of a 10 mile radius from Centerville will require an additional mileage fee of \$1 per mile.
+To reserve a speaker, please contact Centerville-Washington History 937-291-2223 or email melissacwh@sbcglobal.net.
+Meet the Centerville-Washington History Speakers Ed Ross is a retired businessman and is the current president of Centerville-Washington History.
 He has served as the Chairman of the Centerville Board of Architectural Review and is the current owner of the historic Ida Weller estate.
 Hylda Strange is a native Daytonian.
 She was a teacher's aide in the Centerville Public Schools for 20 years.
 She volunteers at Normandy Church as a trustee and works with the Holiday Bazaar.
 She is also involved with the Centerville Women's Civic Club and Centerville-Washington History.
 Hylda's hobbies include reading, flower gardening, and antiques.
 Jerry Strange was born in Dayton, Ohio in 1935.
 He taught mathematics at the University of Dayton for 40 years, from which he retired Professor Emeritus in 2000.
 He is an active member of Centerville-Washington History.
 Jerry and Hylda restored a historic home in Ripley, OH.
 They also restored the Aaron Nutt Jr. house in Centerville.
 Joellen Ulliman, curator for Centerville-Washington History, has a passion for our past and particularly enjoys discovering connections between local history and national/world events.
 Prior to joining the CWH team, she taught language arts.
 She enjoys writing, reading, Zumba, hiking, arts and crafts, and spending time with family.
+Melissa Wagner develops educational programming suitable for all ages for Centerville-Washington History.
+She enjoys working on historical themed collaborations with local groups and family genealogy.